 Working capital management starts with understanding your cash conversion cycle: how long capital is tied up between when you pay suppliers and when you collect from customers.

-The reality is, most CPG companies I work with are flying blind when it comes to their true cost structure—and it’s costing them millions.
-In my CFO travels across the consumer goods sector, I’ve seen too many brands that can tell you their gross margin to the penny but can’t pinpoint whether their $2.3 million in “overhead” is actually driving growth or just burning cash.
-Consider one of my recent CPG clients: they knew raw materials represented 47% of COGS, but they had zero visibility into why their packaging costs had jumped 23% quarter-over-quarter.
-The cost structure isn’t just about categorizing expenses into direct and indirect buckets—it’s about understanding the operational levers that actually move your P&L.
+Consider a recent CPG client: they knew raw materials represented 47% of COGS, but they had zero visibility into why their packaging costs had jumped 23% quarter-over-quarter.
+The cost structure is not just about categorizing expenses into direct and indirect buckets.
+It is about understanding the operational levers that actually move your P&L.

-Here’s how sophisticated cost structure analysis transforms your operations: I worked with a specialty foods manufacturer where we dissected their $847,000 monthly raw material spend and discovered they were paying 31% more for organic wheat because of fragmented purchasing across three suppliers.
-Result: $180,000 in annual savings through consolidated sourcing.
-Their distribution costs told an even more interesting story—$1.2 million annually in logistics expenses, but 67% of their shipments were going to retailers within a 200-mile radius where they could optimize truck utilization.
-What’s particularly fascinating is how this granular cost visibility revealed that their “premium” product line was actually subsidizing their mass market offerings by $2.47 per unit due to shared production inefficiencies.
+Here is how sophisticated cost structure analysis transforms operations.
+For a specialty foods manufacturer, dissecting $847,000 in monthly raw material spend revealed they were paying 31% more for organic wheat because of fragmented purchasing across three suppliers.
+The result was $180,000 in annual savings through consolidated sourcing.
+Their distribution costs told an even more compelling story.
+Of $1.2 million in annual logistics expenses, 67% of shipments were going to retailers within a 200-mile radius, where truck utilization could be optimized.
+Even more revealing: their premium product line was actually subsidizing their mass market offerings by $2.47 per unit due to shared production inefficiencies.

 This level of cost transparency fundamentally shifts your negotiating position with both suppliers and retail partners.
-When you walk into a supplier meeting knowing that every 1% improvement in raw material costs translates to $83,000 in annual margin expansion, you’re not just negotiating—you’re architecting profitability.
-I’ve seen CPG companies use this precision to secure volume discounts that seemed impossible, simply because they could demonstrate the mathematical relationship between order quantities and their total cost structure.
-The sophistication extends to retail negotiations too: understanding your true cost drivers allows you to set minimum order quantities that actually make operational sense, not just gut-feel numbers.
-One of my manufacturing clients increased their EBITDA by 340 basis points over 18 months, not through top-line growth, but through surgical cost structure optimization that most of their competitors still can’t replicate.
+When you walk into a supplier meeting knowing that every 1% improvement in raw material costs translates to $83,000 in annual margin expansion, you are not just negotiating; you are architecting profitability.
+One manufacturing client increased their EBITDA by 340 basis points over 18 months, not through top-line growth, but through surgical cost structure optimization.

-Inventory typically represents 50-70% of total working capital in CPG, making it the highest-impact optimization opportunity.
+Inventory typically represents 50 to 70% of total working capital in CPG, making it the highest-impact optimization opportunity.

 Most brands carry too much inventory in the wrong places for the wrong reasons: